sagebei/cdl/python/README.md

 2. Start the search: the following configuration starts the search for n=8 with the cutoff value being 16.
 The threshold is the cutoff on the value from the value function which is not needed here.
 Setting `top_n` to `-1` keeps all the `TRS`s, negating its effect.
 If it is set, for example, to 10000, then the 10000 `TRS`s ranking in top 10000 in terms of their value will be kept.
-The search stops at the 20th triple, specified by `n_complete` for every `TRS` and splits them into 100 buckets.
+The search stops at the 20th triple, as specified by `n_complete` for every `TRS`.
+When all the survived `TRS`s are collected, they are split them into 100 buckets.
 The list of `TRS` is shuffled before being split to ensure that the `TRS`s in a buckets are not correlated (similar).
 The bash script: [complete_search.sh](https://github.com/sagebei/cdl/blob/main/hpc/maximum_width/complete_search.sh)
 ```console
 python ~/cdl/python/complete_search.py -n 8  \